reaue/ImgToASCII/README.md

 ## How it works

 The main idea is that this following string : `.:-=+*#%@"` contains all level of brightness and moreover you can easily find brightness from RGB values with this formula : `0.2126 * red + 0.7152 * green + 0.0722 * blue`, because human eye has a different sensitivity to red, green and blue.

-# Next possible improvement

-- [ ] adding a notification while the image is processing because the algorithm can take some time
-- [x] add an real drag and drop zone
-- [ ] add optimisation (I'm not really sure I can do better)
-- [x] add an invert option